Welcome to Sky High Girls Volleyball – 2013/2014

 Q. Should my athlete tryout for Junior Olympic (JO) or Regional?

 A. Athletes who wish to compete at a high level and aspire to compete in college should tryout at the JO level.
-If your athlete attempts to tryout for the JO level and the staff feels they are not ready for this level, we will automatically try them out for the Regional level.
+If your athlete attempts to try out for the JO level and the staff feels they are not ready for this level, we will ask that they try out for our Regional level.

 Q. How do the coaches evaluate the athlete’s during the tryout?

 A. Our staff is looking for ATHLETICISM, GOOD ATTITUDE and a strong WORK ETHIC with the younger age groups (14/13/12/11/10).
 Height and skill are certainly a plus but not required.
-Athletes in the older age groups (18/17/16/15) are being evaluated for their SKILL in addition to all of the above.
+In addition to the above, athletes in the older age groups (18/17/16/15) are being evaluated for their SKILL.

 Q. How many athletes will the club select?

-A. Sky High would love to take all the athletes but we are limited to space and a certain number of coaches.
+A. Sky High would love to take all athletes but we are limited to space and a certain number of coaches.
 The number of teams per age group is based on the number of athletes attending the tryout and talent pool available.
 The JO teams (18/17/16/15) will have no more than TEN athletes per team.
-The JO 14/13’s, 12/11/10’s and all regional teams will have no more than ELEVEN players on a team.
+The JO 14/13’s, 12/11/10’s and all regional teams will have no more than TWELVE players however, in most cases there are only ELEVEN players or less per team.

 Q. Do you guarantee all athletes to play?

 A. There is never a guarantee.
 You are paying Sky High to train your athlete in practice and they should receive about the same amount of practice as the rest of the team.
-Your athlete’s court time during tournaments is typically determined by attitude, dependability, skill and work ethic.
+Your athlete’s court time during tournaments is typically determined by attitude, dependability, work ethic and skill.
 Players competing on a 10/11/12 or Regional team will play in a minimum of two sets (games) per tournament as long as there are no issues with the athlete.
-I.e. following our code of conduct, attending practices, etc.
+I.e. following our code of conduct, attending practices, good attitude, etc.

 Q. Where do you find the coaches at Sky High?

-A. Sky High prides itself on having one of the best coaching staffs in the Midwest.
-Many of the coaches have been associated with Sky High for a minimum of five years.
+A. Sky High prides itself on having one of the best coaching staffs in the country.
+Many of the coaches have been associated with Sky High for many years.
 Some of the coaches have competed at the collegiate level and some have or are currently coaching at the collegiate or high school level.
 Sky High believes player’s benefit from the strengths of different coaches.
-While each coach is assigned a team, players may see other coaches during a practice or tournament to help out as needed or during our “position specific” or “high rep”training.
+While each coach is assigned a team, players may see other coaches during a practice or tournament to help out as needed or during our “position specific” or “high rep” training.
 All coaches are Impact certified by USA Volleyball and many are also ASEP (IHSA) and/or CAP (USA) certified.

 Q. When will coaches for each team be announced?

-Although we may have many of our coaches announced prior to the first tryout it is impossible to announce all coaches as we must see the first tryout to determine how many teams will be selected at each location.
+Many of our coaches are usually announced prior to the first tryout however, sometimes it is impossible to announce all coaches as we first must evaluate the tryout to determine how many teams will be selected.
 If the coaches for your age group are not announced by the first tryout they will certainly be announced no later than the final tryout.

 Q. How often do teams practice?